pedroh2603/AnimatedPagesOnly/README.md

-Hello, welcome to my Login Pages projects to train my Front End development skills
+Hello, welcome to my Login Pages projects to train my Front End development skills These pages are only front end and have no back end integration

 This repository ir divided into:
   1. Projects taken from login pages of screens taken from the pinterest website.